gwendolyn954/writing-prompts/README.md

 ## Up next:

-- [ ] Add prompt guides for writing assignments
+- [ ] Add prompt guides for writing assignments.
-- [ ] Add functionality for educator to match student to prompt entered or selected
+- [ ] Add functionality for educator to match student to prompt entered or selected.